mukhilazhagan/pcb_components_manual_crop/README.md

 # pcb_components_manual_crop
-A Dataset of manually cropped resistors and capacitors
+A Dataset of manually cropped resistors and capacitors ( New Updates with more data then in paper) For Citation, use [To be filled]